SubwayDesktop/subway-launcher/README.md

 As for rules, you can refer to `style.css` and `main.html`.
 You can also right click on the launcher and select "Inspect" in the context menu to try some rules.

+After the custom style changed, is not necessary to restart the launcher.
+Just right click on it and select "Reload" in the context menu, then the style will be updated.

 ### Example

 #### Background Image